-This same man or women that we are considering, however, affects others by their thoughts.
-For these mental images that form their own mental body set up vibrations, thus reproducing themselves in secondary forms.
-These generally, being mingled with desire, take up some astral matter, and I have therefore elsewhere (See Karma, by Annie Besant (1979) p.
-25- Theosophical Manual No. IV) called these secondary thought-forms astro-mental images.
+This same man that we are considering, however, affects others by his thoughts.
+For these mental images that form his own mental body set up vibrations, thus reproducing themselves in secondary forms.
+These generally, being mingled with desire, take up some astral matter, and I have therefore elsewhere called these secondary thought-forms astro-mental images.
 Such forms leave their creator and lead a quasi-independent life - still keeping up a magnetic tie with their progenitor.
-They come into contact with and affect others, in this way setting up karmic links between these others and themself; thus they largely influence their future environment.
+They come into contact with and affect others, in this way setting up kârmic links between these others and himself; thus they largely influence his future environment.
 In such fashion are made the ties which draw people together for good or evil in later lives; which surround us with relatives, friends, and enemies; which bring across our path helpers and hinderers, people who benefit and who injure us, people who love us without our winning in this life, and who hate us though in this life we have done nothing to deserve their hatred.
 Studying the results, we grasp a great principle - that while our thoughts produce our mental and moral character in their action on ourselves, they help to determine our human associates in the future by their effects on others.

-The second great class of energies is composed of our desires - our outgoings after objects that attract us in the external world; as a mental element always enters into these in us, we may extend the term "mental images" to include them, although they express themselves chiefly in astral matter.
-These in their action on their progenitor mould and form their body of desire, or astral body, shape his or her fate when they pass into Kamaloka after death, and determine the nature of their astral body in their next rebirth.
+The second great class of energies is composed of our desires - our outgoings after objects that attract us in the external world; as a mental element always enters into these in man, we may extend the term "mental images" to include them, although they express themselves chiefly in astral matter.
+These in their action on their progenitor mould and form his body of desire, or astral body, shape his fate when he passes into Kāmaloka after death, and determine the nature of his astral body in his next rebirth.
 When the desires are bestial, drunken, cruel, unclean, they are the fruitful causes of congenital diseases, of weak and diseased brains, giving rise to epilepsy, catalepsy, and nervous diseases of all kinds, of physical malformations and deformities, and, in extreme cases, of monstrosities.
-Bestial appetites of an abnormal kind or intensity may set up links in the astral world which for a time chain the Egos, clothed in astral bodies shaped by these appetites, to the astral bodies of animals to which these appetites properly belong, thus delaying their reincarnation; where this fate is escaped, the bestially shaped astral body will sometimes impress its characteristics on the forming physical body of the babe during antenatal life, and produce the semi-human horrors that are occasionally born.
+Bestial appetites of an abnormal kind or intensity may set up links in the astral man can have no thought-power, no mental ability, that he has not himself created by patiently repeated thinkings.

+world which for a time chain the Egos, clothed in astral bodies shaped by these appetites, to the astral bodies of animals to which these appetites properly belong, thus delaying their reincarnation; where this fate is escaped, the bestially shaped astral body will sometimes impress its characteristics on the forming physical body of the babe during antenatal life, and produce the semi-human horrors that are occasionally born.

-Desires - because they are outgoing energies that attach themselves to objects - always attract the person towards an environment in which they may be gratified.
+Desires - because they are outgoing energies that attach themselves to objects - always attract the man towards an environment in which they may be gratified.
 Desires for earthly things, linking the soul to the outer world, draw him towards the place where the objects of desire are most readily obtainable, and therefore it is said that a man is born according to his desires.
-(See Brihadaranyakopanishad, IV, iv, 5,7, and context).
-They are one of the causes that determine the place of rebirth.
+They are one of the